 - The targets on the ground should be placed sufficiently distant from each other.
 The spacing should be at least larger than the camera georeferencing horizontal uncertainty.

-- Images should not be blurry, and the targets should be clean.
+- Images should not be blurry or faded, and the targets should be clean.

-- The target should not be obstructed by any object above it nor by shadows.
+- The target should not be obstructed by any object above it or by shadows.

 - If obstruction cannot be avoided, more targets than necessary can be used, to increase the chances that a sufficient number of targets is available for re-calibration or re-optimization even if some are not detected.

 - The target must be large enough in order to be visible in the images.

 - Good image overlap makes the AutoGCPs results more reliable, with each target visible in multiple images.

 - Only the targets in use should be visible.
 If unused targets are visible in the images, AutoGCPs can be misled.